levysantiago/backend-challenge/README.md

 $ yarn start:prod
 ```

-You will be able to access the GraphQL playground at `http://localhost:3333/graphql`.
+You will be able to access the GraphQL playground at `http://localhost:3333/graphql` or you can also use the [Public Postman Workspace](https://www.postman.com/levysdev/workspace/challenges-api).

 ## Test